-Discounted cash flow analysis requires significant judgments, including estimation of future cash flows, which is dependent on internal forecasts, estimation of the long-term rate of growth for our business, the relative risk of achieving those cash flows, and determination of our weighted average cost of capital.
+Discounted cash flow analysis requires significant judgments, including estimation of future cash flows, which is dependent on internal forecasts, estimation of the long-term rate of growth for our business, the relative risk of achieving those cash flows, and determination of our weighted average cost of capital, all of which are subject to overall uncertainty about the magnitude and duration of the COVID-19 disruptions.
 When using the market approach, we make judgments about the comparability of publicly traded companies engaged in similar businesses or public transactions information for similar businesses.
 We base our judgments on factors such as size, growth rates, profitability, risk, and return on investment.
 We also make judgments when adjusting market multiples of revenue, and earnings for these companies to reflect their relative similarity to our business.
+Specifically, our annual goodwill impairment test as of October 1, 2020, included our estimated impacts of COVID-19 disruptions, which for our Gaming segment reporting units assumed returning cash flows to a normal level in 2023, using market multiples for 2023 and assigning more weight to the income approach.
 Our analysis also includes comparison of our reporting units' total estimated fair values to the total enterprise value and assessing the implied control premium, supporting the reasonableness of our concluded estimated fair values determined under the combination of income and market approaches as of our testing date.